-The United States of America, a revolutionary new form of representative government under the Constitution, began at Federal Hall in New York City, the nation’s First Capital.
+In 527 days, the consensus establishing the United States of America, our revolutionary new form of representative government, began at Federal Hall in New York City, the nation’s First Capital under the Constitution.

-Here, the First Congress met and inaugurated the First President and set the benchmark for the most prolific sessions in history.
-Among their greatest accomplishments was drafting the First Freedoms, a declaration of individual rights celebrated today as the Bill of Rights.
+Here, the First Congress met and inaugurated the First President setting the benchmark for its most prolific sessions in history.
+Here, among its greatest accomplishments was the drafting of our First Freedoms, a declaration of individual rights celebrated today as the Bill of Rights, establishing America as the world’s most enduring democracy.

 A New Day at Federal Hall